Albert-Gao/blog/source/_posts/render-screen-or-tab-only-when-it-has-been-displayed-in-react-navigation-v2.md

 - unsubscribe them when `componentWillUnmount`
 - Then you can use `this.state.isDisplayed` to check the status

-> One **crucial** thing to remember, when you subscribe using that arrow function `addListener('didFocus', () => {})`, the context inside that lambda is not your current component, so you need to refer to an outside variable like I use `isDisplayed` rather than refer to `this.state.isDisplayed` directly, because that is not the same.
+> One **crucial** thing to remember, when you subscribe using that arrow function `addListener('didFocus', () => {})`, the context inside that lambda is not your current component, so you need to refer to an outside variable like I use `self.blahBlah` rather than refer to `this.blahBlah` directly, because that is not the same.
+The `this` you will get in that lambda is the global object.

 ## 2. You can use 4 events